 - Research your preferred market

-- Open a trading account or practise on a free demo
+- Open an account or practise on a free demo

 - Select your opportunity